Need to light up the dark? Check out these high-lumen smart light bulbs.

 What is a hub?

 Hubs have both good and bad sides to them.
 On one hand, the hub is an extra piece of hardware to set up and manage.
 On the other, the hub creates a more solid connection to the devices it manages.
-The hub acts just as the name implies, a central place for all the bulbs to meet up.
-Using a hub also takes the strain off of your Wi-Fi network but taking all of those bulbs and talking to them directly via a language such as Zigbee or Z-Wave.
+As the name implies, the hub acts as a central place for all the bulbs to meet up.
+Using a hub also takes the strain off your Wi-Fi network but handles all of those bulbs and talks to them directly via a language such as Zigbee or Z-Wave.

 If you want to go the hub route, whether because your Wi-Fi may be spotty or the features the hub can offer, the brightest one on the block is the Sengled Smart LED Extra Bright Soft White A19 Bulb.
 At 1500LM, this bulb has plenty of brightness to go around.
-It's set to only one color and temperature, but 2700K is a good middle ground to be on.
+It's set to only one color and temperature, but 2700K is a good middle ground.

 Come to the light

-Studies have shown that spending extended periods in the dark or low light areas can have adverse effects on a person's mental and physical health.
-This doesn't mean that your space has to be lit up like Time's Square, but a good light source is a great start.
-Using a high lumen smart bulb is a fantastic way to give you not only a well-lit area but also the ability to customize how the light can make you feel.
+Studies show that spending extended periods in dark or low light areas can adversely affect mental and physical health.
+Of course, this doesn't mean that your space needs to be lit up like Times Square, but a good light source is a great start.
+Using a high-lumen smart bulb is a fantastic way to give you a well-lit area and the ability to customize how the light can make you feel.

-The easiest way to get started is with a bulb that doesn't require a hub to control its smart features, and not only does the Feit Electric OM100 RGBW bulb offer just that — it's also very very bright.
+The easiest way to get started is with a bulb that doesn't require a hub to control its smart features, and not only does the Feit Electric OM100 RGBW bulb offer just that — it's also very, very bright.
 Coming in at 1600LM, it's sure to illuminate almost any space you're in — while at the same time offering a full range of whites and millions of other colors.
-Offering simple set up using only your phone and your Wi-Fi to allow for complete control of all of those darkness killing lumens.
+Offering a simple setup using only your phone and your Wi-Fi allows for complete control of all of those darkness-killing lumens.

 Regardless of which of these smart LED bulbs you decide to go with, know that all of these lights have the brightness to get your space from feeling dark and gloomy to bright and cheery in no time.